-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 - When you’re ready (usually after three or four months), send the editor a letter and a short resume volunteering to be a reader.
 Usually, the smaller journals will respond positively and you’ll be whizzing through ten to fifteen stories once a week in no time at all.

 - There’s also the old six degrees of separation tactic.
-Simply tell a couple of people you’re interested in being on a reading panel, and ask them to spread the one.
+Simply tell a couple of people you’re interested in being on a reading panel and ask them to spread the word.

 I’m a reader for the online journal Atticus Review and also for a committee that awards publishing grants in my city.
 The experience has been invaluable in keeping my nose to the grindstone and my feet firmly grounded in reality.